neo4j/neo4j-python-driver/docs/source/api.rst

 .. warning::
     This option may compromise your application's security if used improperly.

-    Its usage is strongly discouraged and and comes without any guarantees.
+    Its usage is strongly discouraged and comes without any guarantees.

 :Type: :class:`ssl.SSLContext` or :const:`None`
 :Default: :const:`None`